acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 </video>
 </div>

-As I said before, we were still interested in publishing a game in Poki and thought that maybe an Endless Runner could be a fit, so together with Matías Sniadower we decided to continue this prototype and change the assets and see what happens.
-I also wanted to experiment having a teammate to work with and see if that could become something in the future.
+As I said before, we were still interested in publishing a game in Poki and thought that maybe an Endless Runner could be easy to do and a fit for the platform.
+So together with Matías Sniadower we decided to continue this project and change the assets and see what happens.

-The game changed to be Gorilla Jones and here is a video of what it became:
+The game evolved to be Gorilla Jones:

 <div class="post-image">
 <video width="100%" controls>